Regional Arts Australia: History

-Member organisations

-The constituent members of Regional Arts Australia are:
+In 2021, the organisation switched from a member-based structure to being led by a board of directors.

 Alliances and associations

 In 2003, it joined with four other peak industry bodies, the Federation of Australian Historical Societies, Museums Australia, the Australian Council of National Trusts, and the Australian Library and Information Association, to form The Regional Cultural Alliance in order to "help regional artists gain greater access to skills development and training as well as present a united front when lobbying government ... to better co-ordinate existing programs for cultural development in the regions and recognise the economic opportunities art and culture create for regional centres."